jvendrow/NeuralNMF/README.md

 ## Citing
 If you use our code in an academic setting, please consider citing our code by citing the following paper:

-Will, T., Zhang, R., Sadovnik, E., Gao, M., Vendrow, J. Haddock, D. Molitor, & D. Needell (2020).
+Will, T., Zhang, R., Sadovnik, E., Gao, M., Vendrow, J., Haddock, J., Molitor, D., & Needell, D. (2020).
 Neural nonnegative matrix factorization for hierarchical multilayer topic modeling.

 ## Authors
 * Joshua Vendrow